 Shall the spectra be cut at the cutoff frequency constrained by the diffusion correction strength?
 Defaults to

-.- names
+FALSE.- names

 an optional character vector of names of the proxy data sets.
 If

-are used or, if not present, default names.- col
+NULL, the names ofspecare used or, if not present, default names.- col

 a numeric or character vector of colors to use for the plotting with length recycled to match

-.- xlim
+length(spec).- xlim

 the x limits (x1, x2) of the plot.